What are emotion dreams about?

 How can you make sense of emotions in dreams?

 Emotion dreams are frequent.
-Among other things emotion dreams are very emotional, nightmares, friendly, aggressive, very social, family oriented, focused on sounds, focused on vision, containing lots of movement, containing lots of thinking of thoughts, and bad dreams.
+Among other things emotion dreams are very emotional, nightmares, friendly, aggressive, very social, family oriented, focused on sounds, focused on vision, containing lots of movement, containing lots of thinking of thoughts, great dreams, and bad dreams.
 Do you think this is true for your dream of emotions?
 How might your dream of emotions be different?

 All dreams have meaning